-As I sat with my brother and a friend of mine in the foodcourt of the New World Mall, Chinatown, Flushing, Queens in New York, I saw the groups of Chinese wearing Lion masks and dancing to cymbals and gongs visiting the stalls bringing in the good luck.
+As I sat with my brother and a friend of mine in the foodcourt of the New World Mall, Chinatown, Flushing, Queens in New York, I saw groups of Chinese wearing Lion masks and dancing to cymbals and gongs visiting the stalls bringing in the good luck.
 It was January 29th of 2017, the 2nd day of the Chinese Lunar New Year.
 The foodcourt which consists of Chinese, Vietnamese, Japanese, Korean food stalls were filled with empty seats difficult to find.
-Chinatown in Flushing is the fast emerging Chinatown quickly eclipsing the one in Manhattan near Canal street and very vibrant (read about it here in detail – http://randomvoyager.com/queens/)
+Chinatown in Flushing is a fast emerging Chinatown quickly eclipsing the one in Manhattan near Canal street and very vibrant (read about it here in detail – http://randomvoyager.com/queens/)

 Chinese New Year is called Guo Nian meaning the victory of the people over Nian.

 Legend of Nian

 Nian is a Chinese mythological giant creature which lived in the mountains or under the sea and would come down to terrorize the people, even kill them and destroy the crops.